 In 1829, Principal Medical Officer James Bowman and inspector of colonial hospitals in NSW reported that there finally was every day an abundant supply of vegetables.
 He mentioned that this would be helpful in eradicating scurvy that had been prevalent in the colony in previous years.

-Some 40 years later the next building to be built in the Gardens was Government’s House.While there was a significant lack of funds when Queensland became independent in 1859, the first Queensland Parliament rapidly agreed plans to build a residential building to accommodate the first Governor of Queensland, Sir George Bowen, and his family.
-Now more than 150 years it arguable still is Brisbane’s most attractive building.
+And indeed the next building to be built in the Gardens was Government’s House.While there was a significant lack of funds when Queensland became independent in 1859, the first Queensland Parliament rapidly agreed plans to build a residential building to accommodate the first Governor of Queensland, Sir George Bowen, and his family.
+Now more than 150 years later it arguable still is Brisbane’s most attractive building.

 The site chosen for the building was a high point of Gardens Point overlooking the Brisbane Botanic Gardens and with expansive vistas of the Brisbane River.
 The two-storey building was designed by colonial architect Charles Tiffin in the Classical revival style in 1860.
 The front half of the building contained the Governor’s public and private rooms while the rear housed the service section.
 The first stage of the building was completed in March 1862.